arthur-debert/lual/README.md

 2.  **Blocking I/O**

-    All logging operations in lual, from event dispatch to the final output write, are blocking.
-This can be a critical limitation for high-throughput systems where logging performance and application responsiveness are paramount.
+    By default, all logging operations in lual are blocking.
+For high-throughput systems where logging performance and application responsiveness are critical, lual provides async I/O with pluggable backends.

-    Improving this aspect is an area for potential future development.
-Feedback or suggestions on non-blocking I/O approaches suitable for the Lua ecosystem are welcome.

-    Async-io is under planning no the async-io branch
+    New: in beta testing:  [Async I/O Guide](docs/guide/async-io.md) for configuration and backend options.
+The coroutine backend offers significant performance improvements for most use cases, with true non-blocking backends planned.

 ## Contributing